GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

   * `unspecified` Used when neither AB nor Vega are clearly specified.

+* `mag_type` Supplied only when data are in absolute magnitudes.
+The value will be set to `absolute`.

 * `mag_limit` Is the magnitude an upper limit (1), not a limit (0) or a lower limit (-1).
 Added by the plotfuncs.py code.

 * `seeing` The seeing.
 Default unit is `arcseconds`.